 In 2017, the OEB issued a report outlining the guiding principles and policy for recovery mechanisms of pension and OPEB costs of rate regulated utilities in the Ontario electricity and natural gas sectors.
 The report establishes the accrual basis of accounting as the method of determining pension and OPEB amounts for rate-setting purposes, unless the OEB finds that this method does not result in just and reasonable rates in the circumstances of a particular utility.
 The OEB's report and the OEB's December 28, 2017 decision on OPG's application for new regulated prices require OPG to continue to record differences between pension and OPEB accrual costs and cash payments in the Pension & OPEB Cash Versus Accrual Differential Deferral Account, until such time as the OEB decides on the approval and implementation of resumption of the accrual basis of recovery for OPG.
-The OEB's December 28, 2017 decision stated that the OEB expects OPG to file an application in 2018 comprising the disposition of the next set of variance and deferral account balances that includes OPG's proposal for the Pension & OPEB Cash Versus Accrual Differential Defer's proposal for the Pension & OPEB Cash Versus Accrual balances that includes OPG's proposal for the Pension & OPEB Cash Versus Accrual Differential Defer's proposal for the Pension & OPEB Cash Versus Accrual balances that includes OPG's proposal for the Pension & OPEB Cash Versus Accrual Differential Defer's proposal for the Pension & OPEB Cash Versus Accrual Differential Defer's proposal for the Pension and OPEB amounts going forward.
+The OEB's December 28, 2017 decision stated that the OEB expects OPG to file an application in 2018 comprising the disposition of the next set of variance and deferral account balances that includes OPG's proposal for the Pension & OPEB Cash Versus Accrual Differential Deferral Account and for the method of recovery to be used for pension and OPEB amounts going forward.